tst-race/race-quickstart/README.md

 ## What is this Guide?
 This is quick start guide for running a small network of RACE nodes on a personal laptop or server.
 Running the below commands will download prebuilt RACE code and docker images to run a self-contained overlay network of RACE servers and clients for trying out the RACE software, with the option to include Android clients (either as emulators or physical devices).
 The network of RACE nodes created (called a _deployment_) is _not_ a simulation, it is a set of docker containers running the actual RACE software; all the nodes just happen to be containers running on a single host.
 The same software would be run on separate physical machines in a full-scale deployment.

+## Resource Requirements
+This guide has been tested on laptops with 32GB of RAM and 6-Core CPUs.
+If trying to run on lower-resource devices (particularly RAM) some of these test deployments may not run.
+This is because these test deployments are running _all_ RACE nodes on the host, and does not reflect the resource requirements of a real-world RACE deployment where only a single node would be running on any given host.

+The host system will need about 40GB of free storage for the docker images, software, and deployment logs that are used in this guide.

 ## Environment Setup
 Download and run the Race-in-the-Box (RIB) entrypoint script.
 This automatically pulls a docker image for orchestrating running local tests of RACE networks.